If you’ve recently had a breakup, this list is for you!

 The biggest remnant that follows a breakup is the need to find oneself, learning to love and accept oneself during a time of upheaval.

 So where do you start?
 Is it possible to restore and resurrect from the disaster?
 The answer is, “YES.”

-Connect How To Love And Accept Yourself After Divorce is full of incredible advice on how to thrive instead of survive after a breakup.
-This book supplies step by step proven tips on how to create a positive shift in your life.
+Connect How To Love And Accept Yourself After Divorce is full of incredible advice on how to thrive instead of surviving after a breakup.
+This book supplies step-by-step proven tips on how to create a positive shift in your life.

 Family Lawyer | Certified Divorce/Breakup Coach

 This book’s premise is that while break-ups suck, you don’t have to suck at break-ups.

 With practical advice and easy to implement techniques for each stage of a break-up, this book is ideal for anyone going through a separation, but is particularly targeted at younger women.